-I have found myself in this situation before, so I decided to put together some powerful ways to meet the minimum spend.
+I myself have been in this situation before, so I decided to put together some powerful ways to help meet the a cards minimum spending requirements.

-The first obvious way to do this is to use the credit card for every kind of payment!
-Use this new card for everyday purchases until the minimum spend is met.
-If you normally use a few different reward cards to earn the maximum points for certain purchases you can find a balance between using those and using your new card to meet the spend.
+The first obvious way to do this is to use the credit card for everything!
+Use this new card for everyday purchases and bills until the minimum spend is met.
+I usually move the current card I want to hit the minimum spend requirement to the front of my wallet.
+If you normally use a few different reward cards to earn the maximum points for certain purchases, you can find a balance between using those and using your new card to meet the spend.

-The following are possible ways to meet the minimum spending requirement that are realistic and everyday purchases already.
 By using your credit card to pay for these you will be surprised at how fast you can reach a minimum spend.
-Autopay is common and sometime I forget that I have a different card enrolled for the program, so make sure to set it for the card you are needing the minimum spend if you use it.
+Autopay is common and sometimes I forget that I have a different card enrolled for the program, so make sure to set it for the card you are needing the minimum spend if you use it.

-Ways To Complete Your Credit Card Minimum Spending Requirements:
+Useful Ways To Meet Your Credit Card Minimum Spending Requirement

 Dining.
 Everywhere you eat, every time.